-The two receptacles for optional accessories are on the RH console.
+The two receptacles (SD models) or one receptacle (SDL models) for optional accessories are on the RH console.
 See the Attachments & Accessories section for information.
+The receptacle(s) are for switches for an optional electric deck lift, lights and/or an auxiliary switch.